TAMUparametric/energiapy/README.md

 energiapy can be installed using the standard pip installation.
 It is recommended to install the package in a separate conda or pip environment.

+Create and activate a conda environment

     conda create --name energiaenv python=3.10
     conda activate energiaenv

+Or, create and activate a pip environment
+    python3.10 -m venv energiaenv
+    .\energiaenv\Scripts\activate

+Install energiapy

     pip install energiapy

 ## Key Applications